vestrel00/contacts-android/docs/entities/about-local-contacts.md

 Removing the Account will remove all of the associated rows in the RawContact, Data, and Groups tables **locally**.
 This includes user Profile data in those tables.

-> Note that when all RawContacts of a Contact is removed, the Contact is also automatically removed
+> ℹ️ When all RawContacts of a Contact is removed, the Contact is also automatically removed by the
-> by the Contacts Provider.
+> Contacts Provider.

 ## Data kinds Account restrictions

 Entries of some data kinds should not be allowed to exist for local RawContacts.

-> The native Contacts app hides the following UI fields when inserting or updating local
+> ℹ️ The native Contacts app hides the following UI fields when inserting or updating local
 > RawContacts.
 To enforce this behavior, this library ignores all of the above during inserts and
 > updates for local raw contacts.